 The requirements below apply to all public swimming pools.
 Public swimming pools include campground pools, club pools, commercial pools, health or fitness clubs, hotel pools, licensed day care facility pools, medical facility pools, mineral spring pools, motel pools, municipal pools, public or private school pools; recreational or mobile home park pools, resort pools, special purpose pools, residential facilities and swim school pools.
 This does not apply to pools located at single family dwellings.
-In addition to the conditions imposed on pools by the State Health Officer for outdoor recreation facilities and gyms, which may be found at https://covid19.ca.gov/industry-quidance/.
+In addition to the conditions imposed on pools by the State Health Officer for fitness facilities and gyms, which may be found at https://covid19.ca.gov/industry-guidance/.
 This protocol must be implemented and posted prior to the opening a pool.

-Only outdoor pools may remain open.
+Outdoor and indoor pools may remain open.
+All outdoor spas, hot tubs, and splash pads may remain open.
 Drowning prevention classes, including swim lessons with certified instructors, are permitted indoors and outdoors.
+Occupancy of pools must be limited to 25% of maximum capacity.

-All indoor spas, hot tubs, splash pads, saunas, and steam rooms, except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence are to remain closed until allowed to resume modified or full operation.
+All indoor spas, hot tubs, , saunas, and steam rooms, except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence are to remain closed until allowed to resume modified or full operation.